isomerpages/pa-eastcoast/_changi-simei/Sunbird Apollo.md

 </p>
 <p>The estate can be reached by the following means:</p>
 <p><strong>By Bus<br></strong>5 bus services serve the estate.
 Bus Service
-Number 2, 5, 12, 38 and NR7 link the estate to various parts of Singapore.</p>
+Number 2, 5, 12, 20, 24 and 38 link the estate to various parts of Singapore.</p>
 <p><strong>By Train</strong>
 <br>Three MRT stations—Simei (EW3), Expo (CG1 | DT35), and Upper Changi (DT34)—are
 located within approximately 500 to 600 metres of the estate.
 Among these,